captaingroove/vis-jumplist/README.md

-# Select a file location and jump to it
+# Select a file location from a generated list and jump to it

 Use vis-menu to open a file at a specific line and column by selecting it from a list.
 The list of files can be generated using a specific command.
 Currently `make` and `grep`